RasmitDevkota/thanksforsharing/README.md

 # thanksforsharing
 This is a website for a local rental business.
+That will be conducting business